It is recommended to manage your Python environments with conda or its new and faster sibling mamba.

 hvplot / holoviews

-is an entry interface to the holoviews
+hvplot is an entry interface to the holoviews plotting framework.

-is re-usability, which makes combining existing plots a breeze.
+One of the design principles of holoviews is re-usability, which makes combining existing plots a breeze.

 This layout object can now be rendered with additional options: